minagishl/postcss-classname-obfuscator/README.md

 This PostCSS plugin replaces CSS class names with hard-to-guess characters.

 > It may not work properly if the `.next` folder exists.
+> We are currently checking for bugs.
+Please let us know as soon as you know how to reproduce the bug.
 > Demo Site: https://postcss-classname-obfuscator-demo.vercel.app/

 ```css